djack90/Policy-and-Compliance-Template-Generator/README.md

 python policy_generator.py
 ```

+Follow the prompts to generate your policy templates.
 The generated policy file will be saved in the `generated_policies/` directory.